Elphador/ChatGpt-Telegram-Bot/README.md

 # ChatGpt-Telegram-Bot
 ChatGpt telegram bot which does not require openai Api key or account

-pass your Bot Token from t.me/botfather and ,Api ID and Api Hash from my.telegram.org you do not have to provide any resource from openai
+pass your Bot Token from https://t.me/botfather and ,Api ID and Api Hash from my.telegram.org in the config file you do not have to provide any resource from openai

 lastly host it elsewhere